WebAssembly/spec/spectec/test-prose/TEST.md

   d.
 If import_type is of the case TABLE and externuse is of the case TABLE, then:
     1) Let (TABLE tableaddr') be externuse.
     2) Append tableaddr' to the moduleinst.TABLE.
   e.
-If import_type is of the case MEM and externuse is of the case MEM, then:
+If import_type is of the case MEMORY and externuse is of the case MEM, then:
     1) Let (MEM memaddr') be externuse.
     2) Append memaddr' to the moduleinst.MEM.
   f.
 If import_type is of the case GLOBAL and externuse is of the case GLOBAL, then: